 A History of Home Decoration In Italy

-More than 2000 years of tradition and experience.
+More than 2000 years of tradition and experience

 Already then, home decorating reflected the population's values, philosophy and love of beauty and comfort.
-The amazing frescoes and incredibly refined mosaics used to decorate the living quarters of the wealthy are still visible to date in the ruins of the ancient Roman homes for example at Pompeii, Herculaneum, in Rome itself and Ostia Antica, in Sicily and throughout all of the areas bordering on the Mediterranean where the vestiges of Roman culture survive.
-Indeed the excavations of Pompeii and Herculaneum in the 1800s had a significant impact on the construction and decoration of various palaces in Naples, Venice and Milan.
+The amazing frescoes and incredibly refined mosaics used to decorate the living quarters of the wealthy are still visible in Pompeii, Herculaneum, in Rome itself and Ostia Antica, in Sicily and throughout all of the areas bordering on the Mediterranean, where the vestiges of Roman culture survive.
+Indeed, the excavations of Pompeii and Herculaneum in the 1800s had a significant impact on the construction and decoration of various palaces in Naples, Venice and Milan.

 With the advent of Fascism, innovation was largely stifled and home decoration remained relatively unchanged for several decades.
 World War II, with the destruction and poverty that followed, left little room for thought of home decorating.
-Only in the late 1950s and early 1960s did the average Italian citizens have sufficient resources to start thinking about acquiring more than the bare essentials.
+Only in the late 1950s and early 1960s did the average Italian citizen have sufficient resources to start thinking about acquiring more than the bare essentials.

-From then on, home furnishing and decoration have become an ever more significant aspect of Italian life, and though the art forms have changed and the materials are different one can easily claim that Italian home decoration is living a new period of glory in line with the traditions of its distant past.
+From then on, home furnishing and decoration have become an ever more significant aspect of Italian life, and though the art forms have changed and the materials are different, one can easily claim that Italian home decoration is living a new period of glory, in line with the traditions of its distant past.

 Italian homes now tend to be splendidly decorated, reflecting the individuality and taste of their owners.
-And after many years of research and commercial success there is an immense range of furnishing, decorative, building and technical materials suited to meet the most discerning and varied tastes.
+After many years of research and commercial success there is an immense range of furnishing, decorative, building and technical materials suited to meet the most discerning and varied tastes.

 Similarly, the bathroom is now recognized as a place of rest and restoration, and possibly even meditation, devoted to soothing body and soul.
 The newest trends in bathroom decoration and technical equipment reflect this trend.
-Finally, the difficulty that exists in finding house help has resulted in greater emphasis on home decoration solutions that make housekeeping tasks easier, such as large walk-in closets and storage places, stain repellent fabrics, easy to clean floors and the prevalence of the most up to date equipment.
+Finally, the difficulty that exists in finding house resulted in greater emphasis on home decoration solutions that make housekeeping tasks easier, such as large walk-in closets and storage places, stain repellent fabrics and easy to clean floors.